Typing Math in Microsoft Word

 Follow the steps below:

-A long palette of Operators symbols should appear.
+A long gallery of Operators symbols should appear.
 Choose the dot multiplication symbol from the first row of symbols, as shown in blue below.
-(Note that the JAWS screen reader will read this symbol as “dot operator.”)

 Your equation should look like the one below, with one input box for the base and another for the exponent: